sheshbabu/Blog/source/_posts/rust-for-javascript-developers-functions-and-control-flow.md

 Aside from map and filter, there are ton of other [useful adapters](https://doc.rust-lang.org/std/iter/trait.Iterator.html) that we can use in iterators.

 Thanks for reading!
-Feel free to follow me in [Twitter](https://twitter.com/sheshbabu) for updates :)
+Feel free to follow me in [Twitter](https://twitter.com/sheshbabu) for more posts like this :)